 Keywords used by Collection GEO to describe this photograph: color, ethnicity, ethnic, yellow, white, africa, portrait, beauty, man, custom, costume, festival, nomadic, tradition, makeup, make up, peul wadabee, bororo, joy, happiness

-This art photograph was taken with a digital The print is made in satin RC paper.
+This art photograph was taken with a film camera.
+The picture is printed on satin paper using the latest inkjet printing technologies.

 Each print is coated with a protective varnish to ensure long-lasting preservation.